glifaa is governed according to By-Laws adopted by the membership.

 ARTICLE III: Membership

 Section 1.
-In administering membership and affiliation, the organization, its officers, members, and affiliates shall make no distinction solely on the basis of race, color, religion, national origin, citizenship, sex (including pregnancy and gender identity), age, marital status, sexual orientation, political affiliation, or physical or mental disability.
-Membership in or affiliation with GLIFAA is not indicative of a particular sexual orientation or gender identity.
+In administering membership and affiliation, the organization, its officers, members, and affiliates shall make no distinction solely on the basis of race, color, religion, national origin, citizenship, sex (including pregnancy and gender identity), age, marital status, sexual orientation, political affiliation, disability, military service, or one’s involvement with legally protected activity (such as the EEO process or reporting prohibited personal practices or waste of public funds, violations of the law, or abuse of authority).
+Membership in or affiliation with glifaa is not indicative of a particular sexual orientation or gender identity.

 Section 2.
-Full membership in the organization, based on a shared belief in the purposes of the organization as delineated in Article II, is open to: all active or retired civil or foreign service employees of the Department of State, USAID, FCS, and FAS; all active or retired employees of the U.S. Peace Corps and the Millennium Challenge Corporation; all partners and spouses of such active or retired employees; and all contract employees who, during the term of their full membership, are assigned to work in the Department of State, USAID, FCS, FAS, the Peace Corps, and the Millennium Challenge Corporation and bear a valid identification badge issued by one of those agencies.
+Full membership in the organization, based on a shared belief in the purposes of the organization as delineated in Article II, is open to: all active or retired employees of the Department of State, USAID, FCS, FAS, the U.S. Peace Corps, Millennium Challenge Corporation (MCC), and foreign affairs units of other U.S. government agencies; all partners and spouses of such active or retired employees; and all contract employees who, during the term of their full membership, are assigned to work in the aforementioned institutions and bear a valid identification badge issued by one of those agencies.

 - Full members, referred to in these by-laws as “members”, shall be granted all rights and privileges offered by the organization, including the right to vote, hold those offices for which they qualify, and any and all other benefits as determined by the Governing Committee.